-Steeped in history and for a brief period of time, Chiang Rai was once the capital of Northern Thailand which is why I would like to take you on a Temple-Tastic tour of Chiang Rai.
+Steeped in history and for a brief period of time, Chiang Rai was once the capital of Northern Thailand.
+This is why I would like to take you on a Temple-Tastic tour of Chiang Rai.

 Let me show you a side to Chiang Rai you may have not considered.